harvard-visionlab/open_ipcl/README.md

 ```

 ## System Requirements
 This code has been tested with python=3.6, and PyTorch v1.7 and 1.9.
-See conda_env.ipynb for notes on environment setup, or use the environment.yml file to install dependencies.
+See conda_env.ipynb for notes on environment setup, or use the environment.yml file to install a new conda environment with all dependencies.

 ## Load Pretrained Models